-As of December 31, 2022, we had 458 employees worldwide, including 158 field application engineers and consultants, 155 in research and development, 85 in sales and marketing, and 60 in general and administrative functions.
-Of these employees, 258 are located in the North America, 166 in Asia, and 34 in Europe.
+As of December 31, 2023, we had 493 employees worldwide, including 171 field application engineers and consultants, 155 in research and development, 106 in sales and marketing, and 61 in general and administrative functions.
+Of these employees, 285 are located in the United States, 172 in Asia, and 36 in Europe.

 None of our employees are represented by a labor union.
 Our employees in France and Italy are subject to collective bargaining agreements in those countries.
-We believe our relationship with our employees is good.
-Competition is intense in the recruiting of personnel in our industry.
-We believe that our future success will depend, in part, on our continued ability to hire and retain qualified management, sales, and technical employees.